strongdm/accessbot/README.md

 ## Deploy

-AccessBot is available as a Docker image and for deploying it we recommend that you use a container orchestrator to manage the bot container, like Kubernetes.
-Here's a [k8s deployment descriptor](k8s-descriptor.yaml) that you can use as a base.
+AccessBot is available as a Docker image.
+For deploying it we recommend you to use a container orchestrator, e.g. Kubernetes.
+Here's a [k8s deployment descriptor](k8s-descriptor.yaml) that you can use as a reference.

-### High Availability, Load Balancing and Resiliency

-At the moment we don't have any of these functionalities for AccessBot.

-If you have more than one replica, AccessBot will answer you multiple times, so you only need a single replica.

-The fault tolerance is managed by the container orchestrator.
+Most customers deploy AccessBot as a k8s deployment of *one* replica using the bot's [healthcheck endpoint](.), so the Orchestrator ensures that there's always an instance of the bot available.
+At the moment, the bot doesn't support load balancing nor slack webhooks.

 ### Run locally